-Basis of presentation - The accompanying consolidated financial statements of Revolution Lighting Technologies, Inc. and subsidiaries (the "Company") are unaudited, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) necessary to fairly state the Company's financial position, results of operations, and cash flows as of and for the dates and periods presented.
-The financial statements of the Company are prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information.
-Accordingly, these condensed consolidated financial statements do not repeat disclosures that would substantially duplicate disclosures included in the annual audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012 and details of accounts that have not changed significantly in amount or composition.
+Basis of presentation - The accompanying condensed consolidated financial statements of Revolution Lighting Technologies, Inc. and subsidiaries (the "Company") are unaudited, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) necessary to fairly state the Company's financial position, results of operations, and cash flows as of and for the dates and periods presented.
+These condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information.
+Accordingly, they do not repeat disclosures that would substantially duplicate disclosures included in the annual audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012 and details of accounts that have not changed significantly in amount or composition.

-These unaudited financial statements should be read in conjunction with the Company's audited financial statements and footnotes and other information included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012 filed with the Securities and Exchange Commission ("SEC").
-The results of operations for the three-month and six-month periods ended June 30, 2013 are not necessarily indicative of the results that may be expected for the entire year ending December 31, 2013 or for any future period.
+These unaudited financial statements should be read in conjunction with the Company's audited consolidated financial statements and footnotes and other information included in the Company's Annual Report on Form 10-K for the year ended December 31, 2012 filed with the Securities and Exchange Commission ("SEC").
+The results of operations for the three-month and nine-month periods ended September 30, 2013 are not necessarily indicative of the results that may be expected for the entire year ending December 31, 2013 or for any future period.

-Use of estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-The most significant estimates and assumptions relate to revenue recognition, income taxes, accounts receivable, inventory, stock-based compensation, goodwill and intangible assets, warranty obligations, fair value measurements, financing and equity instruments and contingencies.
+Use of estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The most significant estimates and assumptions relate to revenue recognition, income taxes, accounts receivable, inventory, stockbased compensation, goodwill and intangible assets, warranty obligations, fair value measurements, financing and equity instruments and contingencies.
 Actual results could differ from those estimates.

-Liquidity - At June 30, 2013, the Company has cash on hand of \$5,347,361.
-For the quarter ended June 30, 2013 the Company reported negative cash flows from operations of \$160,432, compared to negative cash flows from operations of \$5,009,158 reported in the first quarter of 2013 and negative cash flows from operations of \$798,059 reported in the second quarter of 2012.
-The 2013 cash flows include cash paid for acquisition related costs and transition and severance costs.
-During the first quarter of 2013, the Company issued convertible redeemable preferred stock to RVL 1, LLC ("RVL") for cash of approximately \$5 million and common stock to unaffiliated investors for an additional approximate \$5 million in cash.
-While the Company expects to generate negative cash flow from operations in 2013 as it integrates Seesmart and Lighting Integration Technologies, LLC, invests in the growth of the Company and implements its growth strategy, the Company believes it has adequate resources to meet its cash requirements in the near future.
+Liquidity - At September 30, 2013, the Company has cash on hand of \$5,762,765.
+For the quarters ended June and September 30, 2013 the Company reported negative cash flows from operations of \$160,432 and \$44,607, respectively compared to negative cash flows in the first quarter of 2013 of \$5,009,158 and \$798,059 and \$1,082,413 reported in the second and third quarters of 2012, respectively.
+The 2013 cash flows include cash paid for acquisition related costs and transition and severance transition costs.
+During the first three quarters of 2013, the Company issued convertible redeemable preferred stock to RVL 1, LLC ("RVL") for cash of approximately \$10 million and common stock to unaffiliated investors for an additional approximately \$5 million in cash.
+At September 30, 2013 the Company had working capital of approximately \$48,000, excluding cash and cash equivalents, an improvement of approximately \$6,297,000 compared to negative working capital at December 31, 2012 of \$6,249,000, excluding cash and cash equivalents of approximately \$4,434,000.
+The improvement reflects the payment of obligations arising from the Seesmart acquisition which were funded from the proceeds of the issuance of common and preferred stock.
+While the Company expects to generate negative cash flows from operations in 2013 as it integrates Seesmart Technologies, LLC ("Seesmart"), Relume Technologies, Inc. ("Relume") and Lighting Integration Technologies, LLC ("LIT"), invests in the growth of the Company and implements its growth strategy, the Company believes it has adequate resources to meet its cash requirements in the foreseeable future.